-Sally, from Campbeltown in Scotland, is studying Applied Languages and Translating (French/Spanish) in the School of Social Sciences.
+Sally, from Campbeltown in Scotland, is studying Applied Languages and Translating (French/Spanish) in the Department of Languages and Intercultural Studies

 What appealed to you most about Heriot-Watt University?

 I was drawn to the idea of studying interpreting at undergraduate level as many of the other universities I considered only offer interpreting at postgraduate level.
 I also liked the practical nature of the programme and the emphasis the department places on employability and making professional connections for students.
 This will really help me when looking for a job after graduating.

 How are you enjoying the programme so far?

 So far my programme has been varied and interesting and, most importantly, relevant to my planned career.
 Year 2 has given me much clearer ideas for the future.
 I’m really enjoying the programme, particularly my elective, British Sign Language – it’s great fun to learn, especially as there are no verbs to conjugate!

 Will you do a placement during your degree programme?